Time Series as Images: Vision Transformer for Irregularly Sampled Time Series: More Experimental Details

 \subsection{Experiment on Regular Time Series}

-We selected seven representative regular multivariate time series datasets from the UEA Time Series Classification Archive~\cite{uea}: EthanolConcentration (EC), Handwriting (HW), UWaveGestureLibrary (UW), SelfRegulationSCP1 (SCP1), SelfRegulationSCP2 (SCP2), JapaneseVowels (JV), SpokenArabicDigits (SAD), and Heartbeat (HB).
-As shown in Table~\ref{tab:regular_dataset}, these seven datasets have diverse characteristics in terms of numbers of classes, variables, and time series length.
-The hyperparameter settings are also provided in the table.
-We set different image sizes according to their grid layouts for these datasets.
-One can also uniformly set a size for all the datasets, such as $384\times384$.
-We applied the cutout data augmentation methods to SCP1, SCP2, and JV datasets because of the small size of their training set.
+We selected ten representative multivariate time series datasets from the UEA Time Series Classification Archive~\cite{uea} with diverse characteristics, including the number of classes, variables, and time series length.
+The datasets we chose are EthanolConcentration (EC), Handwriting (HW), UWaveGestureLibrary (UW), SelfRegulationSCP1 (SCP1), SelfRegulationSCP2 (SCP2), JapaneseVowels (JV), SpokenArabicDigits (SAD), Heartbeat (HB), FaceDetection (FD), PEMS-SF (PS), and EigenWorms (EW).
+Notably, the PS dataset has an exceptionally high number of variables (963), while the EW dataset has extremely long time series (17984).
+These two datasets allow us to assess the effectiveness of our approach when dealing with large numbers of variables and long time series.
+We applied different image sizes according to the grid layouts for these datasets.
+The hyperparameter settings are provided in Table~\ref{tab:regular_dataset}, and we applied cutout~\citep{cutout} data augmentation methods to SCP1, SCP2, and JV datasets due to the small size of their training sets.